How to become a better D&D player

 5. Get invested in the game

-7. Enjoy and share the spotlight
+7. Share the spotlight

-8. Be respectful and communicative
+8. Be respectful and communicate

 9. Embrace every roll